 There really is very little to the construction for the whole desk.
 Just slot and screw.
 As a result, you take up very little space while doing so

 Just like the KICKR trainer with which the desk shares a name, the construction heavily features the use of metal.
-Serious attention has been given to ensure that the table top is structurally sound if you happen to slam down on it after doing a race.
+Serious attention has been given to ensure that the

 As well as the finned plastic, the table top also has three bars of metal underneath for stiffness, which is in turn welded into the leg sleeves